 Much of my research has been concerned with the history, psychology, and aesthetics of performance, with a particular focus on recording; my work in this area considers the intersection of music and technology, the extent to which technology influences artistic practice, and the ways in which musicians respond to the challenges and opportunities presented by technical innovations.
 It encompasses a range of disciplines including musicology, psychology of music, performance studies, cultural history, oral history, and the history and analysis of recordings.

 My work on the psychology of recording has been featured in a series of radio programmes, commissioned by BBC Radio 4, for which I studied working practices in commercial recording sessions and interviewed musicians, producers, and engineers about their experience of the recording process.

-I have also conducted a large-scale study of the development of the recording of classical music in Britain in the 1950s and its impact on music and musicians.
+For my doctoral thesis I conducted a large-scale study on the recording of classical music in Britain in the 1950s and its impact on music and musicians.
 My findings were based largely on the analysis of oral history interviews that I conducted with musicians, producers, engineers, and others associated with recording during the 1950s and early 1960s.
-I have also studied the cultural history of classical music in the 1950s and made case studies of significant recordings from the period.
+The thesis also contained chapters on the state of classical music in Britain in the 1950s and the development of the recording industry, and included case studies of significant recordings from the period.